 I congratulate you for your work...
 I lack however the animating force, perhaps also the faith, to follow in your giant footsteps: it seems beyond my strength to undertake the affairs of the Falashas, not to mention your titanic projects...
-We will discuss it after the war, let us for now try to live.28 debit and credit with friends.
-That my very modest work has kept the friends of the Falashas busy I have known since I was twenty-five.
-But I hoped that, in return, my activity might merit the attention of my protectors, masters and friends.
-Instead the best (years) of my life have passed in enforced idleness.30
+We will discuss it after the war, let us for now try to live.

-In October 1936, after dealings with the Italian occupation in Addis Ababa, Taamrat dreamed of devoting himself to literature and leading 'a Bohemian life'.29 He refused Faitlovitch's proposal to meet in Egypt, declaring he wished to abandon his post as headmaster.
+In October 1936, after dealings with the Italian occupation in Addis Ababa, Taamrat dreamed of devoting himself to literature and leading 'a Bohemian life'.
+He refused Faitlovitch's proposal to meet in Egypt, declaring he wished to abandon his post as headmaster.
 He wrote: